 This story was originally published on April 9, 2021.

-On Thursday, the publication reported that this year’s Met Gala will take place, and no, it won’t exist only on Instagram like this year’s award shows.
-That said, it won’t be on the first Monday in May as we’ve grown to expect, either.
+In April, the publication reported that this year’s Met Gala will take place after all — and no, it won’t exist only on Instagram like many of 2021's award shows.
+That said, it won’t be on the first Monday in May as we’ve grown to expect.
 Instead, the benefit, which raises money for the Metropolitan Museum of Art's Costume Institute and is known in the industry as the “Oscars of Fashion,” will take place during New York Fashion Week in September.

 Ahead, everything we know (so far) about the 2021 Met Gala.